kyashreddy/common-test-utils/README.md

 2. If jtl file is not being written then use
     > -Jjmeter.save.saveservice.autoflush=true
+3. If summarizer is to be disabled(to prevent logs from being sent to Splunk)
+    > -Jsummariser.out=false
+4. If log level is to changed
+    > -Lorg.apache.http=ERROR

 # Cloud utils
 1. To get public IP of AWS